It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

 You’ll have no trouble finding educated and knowledgeable staff when you expand your business to Wellington.
 We’ve got the highest percentage of tertiary-qualified people in the country, with 28% of the city's residents holding a bachelor's degree or higher, compared with the national average of 20% (Statistics New Zealand 2015), who can help take your business to the next level.

 Wellington is home to high-tech companies with world-renowned reputations for innovation and technical excellence.
 You may have heard about some of our tech successes such as Xero and Intergen as well as game development gurus Carnival Mobile and Pik Pok.
-But you'll also find smaller companies like Mindscape and Silverstripe with specialised technologies serving niche markets around the world.
+But you'll also find smaller companies like Raygun and Silverstripe with specialised technologies serving niche markets around the world.

 Wellington is the ideal location if you want to be close to the country’s decision makers and regulators.
 We’re home to most of New Zealand’s government departments, as well as business networks and industry associations representing both an important customer base and a magnet for talented graduates and professionals.

 There’s a range of grants and incentives available to help you to grow your business.
 There’s financial assistance for the taking for capability training and development, research and development, and science and innovation projects.
-These will benefit the expansion of your business activities to and help to prepare for acceleration and international success.
+These will benefit the relocation of your business activities and help to prepare for acceleration and international success.

 We’re well-connected to key trading markets, and linked to global and regional value chains through an extensive network of Free Trade Agreements, Closer Economic Partnerships and Economic Cooperation Agreements around the world.
 This network creates significant opportunities for enhanced trade and investment flows between New Zealand and our trading partners.